paugier/nbabel/py/vector_v2_simpler.md

 classes.

 1. Standard Python classes and instances are too dynamics for very good performance.
-For such numerically intensive codes, one needs **immutable classes** and **less dynamic instances**: we don't want to be able to add attributes to the instances or dynamically change its class.
+For numerically intensive codes, one needs **immutable classes** and **less dynamic instances**: we don't want to be able to add attributes to the instances or dynamically change its class.
+Moreover, in many cases, we need **immutable instances**.

 2. The types of the attributes have to be fixed and defined in the class.
-The types could be limited to types corresponding to native types.
+The types of the attributes could be limited to types corresponding to native types (and maybe vectors of native types).

 3. The native data have to be stored contiguously (as for C `struct`).
 The corresponding Python objects point towards the raw data.